andrejdvornik/Halo-model/README.md

 It REQUIRES hmf package (with CAMB) for calculating halo mass function and linear power spectrum.
 See more at: http://hmf.icrar.org or https://github.com/steven-murray/hmf This piece of code works with hmf version 1.7.0

+For questions, please don't hesitate to contact me on: dvornik@strw.leidenuniv.nl